 b.
-Any modifications to the business alliance contract with Overture K.K. could impact the Group's business.
+Any modifications to the business alliance contract with Overture K.K. could impact the Group's business considerably.

 The Company has signed the following business alliance contract with Overture K.K. to provide services such as paid search adverting.
 Paid search advertising is one of the Group's key income sources.
-Therefore, any modifications to the contract could affect the Group's earnings.
+Therefore, any modifications to the contract could affect the Group's earnings considerably.

-Contracting company Yahoo Japan Corporation (the Company); OVERTURE K.K.(OVKK)(Consolidated subsidiary) Contract counterparties Yahoo!
-Sarl; Yahoo!
-Inc. (Yahoo) Contract date August 31, 2007 Contract term ugust 31, 2007, to August 30, 2017 (10 years) Main details ADVERTISER AND PUBLISHER SERVICES AGREEMENT 1.
-Basic roles of each party Yahoo!
-Sarl will dedicate robust efforts to develop and enhance the contracted services and advance the competitiveness of the services.
+Contracting Yahoo Japan Corporation (the Company); company OVERTURE K.K.(OVKK)(Consolidated subsidiary) Contract OVERTURE SEARCH SERVICES (IRELAND) counterparties LIMITED (OSSIL); Yahoo!
+Inc. (Yahoo) Contract date August 31, 2007 Contract term August 31, 2007, to August 30, 2017 (10 years) Main details ADVERTISER AND PUBLISHER SERVICES AGREEMENT Basic roles of each party OSSIL will dedicate robust efforts to develop and enhance the contracted services and advance the competitiveness of the services.
 OVKK will dedicate robust marketing efforts to advance customer adoption of the contracted services to enhance the OVKK revenue generated under this agreement.
-Yahoo!
-Sarl and OVKK, via a joint steering committee, will agree to roadmap of improvements and developments to carry out customization of contracted services for the Japanese market to optimize services for the market.
-2. Exclusive provision of contracted services by Yahoo!
-Sarl In Japan, OVKK, the Company, or subsidiaries for which the Company holds more than 50% of the voting rights will be the exclusive offeree of the contracted services.
-(The services include advertising platform related to paid search and content matched advertising as of the contract date, and additional search- and advertising-related services adopted as contracted services through the procedure given in the original contract.)
-3. Service fee payments to Yahoo!
-Sarl by OVKK OVKK shall pay to Yahoo!
-Sarl a service fee calculated as a rate prearranged for each year on OVKK revenues (gross revenues earned by OVKK or companies for which it owns 20% or more of the voting rights) associated with the use of the contracted services or Yahoo!
-Sarl's technologies or systems.
-4. OVKK's exclusive rights in Japan OVKK has the exclusive rights in Japan for provision of the search- and advertising-related services of Yahoo!
-Sarl, Yahoo Inc., or its subsidiaries.5.
-Exclusivist obligation regarding contracted services OVKK, the Company, or subsidiaries for which the Company holds more than 50% of the voting rights are obligated not to provide versions of or similar services to the Yahoo!
-Sarl's contracted services.
-If the Yahoo!
-Sarl's performance issues arise based on the material breach for the service level stipulated in the arrangement, which may cause serious negative impact to the business of OVKK, the joint steering committee will find a solution for the issue.
+OSSIL and OVKK, via a joint steering committee, will agree to roadmap of improvements and developments to carry out customization of contracted services for the Japanese market to optimize services for the market.

+- 2. Exclusive provision of contracted services In Japan, OVKK, the Company, or subsidiaries for which the Company holds more than 50% of the voting rights will be the exclusive offeree of the contracted services.
+(The services include advertising platform related to paid search and content-linked advertising as of the contract date. and additional searchand advertising-related services adopted as contracted services through the procedure given in the original contract.) - 3.
+Service fee payments to OSSIL by OVKK OVKK shall pay to OSSIL a service fee calculated as a rate prearranged for each year on OVKK revenues (gross revenues earned by OVKK or companies for which it owns 20% or more of the voting rights) associated with the use of the contracted services or OSSIL's technologies or systems. - 4.
+OVKK's exclusive rights in Japan OVKK has the exclusive rights in Japan for provision of the search- and advertising-related services of OSSIL, Yahoo, or its subsidiaries. - 5.
+Exclusivist obligation regarding contracted services

+OVKK, the Company, or subsidiaries for which the Company holds more than 50% of the voting rights are obligated not to provide versions of or similar services. services to the contracted lf performance issues arise based on the material breach for the service level stipulated in the arrangement, which may cause serious negative impact to the business of OVKK, the joint steering committee will find a solution for the issue.
 Paid search and content-linked advertising services that the Company possesses as of the contract date will not be subject to this contract.
-(Note) The advertiser and p ublisher service agreement was made on August 31, 2008 between OVERTU a.
-Any modifications to the business alliance contract with SOFTBANK CORP. could impact the Group's business.